 Confortola said he heard loud rumbling from his Bivy and saw a headlamp falling.
 It is believed that the climber both men witnessed was D’Aubarede, who was tired and had run out of oxygen hours before.

 As the night progressed, Pemba Dorje, Cecilie Skog, Lars Nessa and Cas van de Gevel were amongst the seven climbers that reached Camp 4 in the dark.
 By this time, 13 others remained “missing” on the mountain.

 August 02, 2008, The Morning After – 2008 K2 Disaster

-By Morning on 02 August, it was clear to the bivying climbers Ger, Rooijen and Confortola that the fixed ropes had been swept away by an icefall.
-Rooijen was struck by snow blindness and told the other two climbers he had to descend now while he still had vision, leaving them at their bivy site.
+By Morning on 02 August, it was clear to the bivying climbers (Ger, Rooijen and Confortola) that the fixed ropes had been swept away by an icefall.
+Rooijen was struck by snow blindness and told the other two climbers he had to descend now while he still had vision.
+He left them at their bivy site.

 On his way down, he came upon the Korean team, which was made up of three climbers and one Sherpa.
 He explained,

 “I was just climbing down, and suddenly, those Koreans were just hanging over there.
 I was just thinking, what the hell are they doing here?
 I didn’t understand anything about it.” – Wilco van Rooijen

 Of the three Koreans hanging on a snow ledge, one reached out to Rooijen.
 The other two were not moving.
 All three were tangled in the rope that had been left with them after they stopped above the traverse and the other climbers clipped off.
 Rooijen gave the moving climber his set of spare gloves and continued down to Camp 4, telling him he could not help him.
 Rooijen’s life depended on keeping on the move.